The dream of future success is fading for many North American youth as higher education cost keeps rising.

 It’s impossible to blame the student loan debt crisis on a single cause.
 And it’s impossible to fix the situation overnight.
 But it can be done with a concerted, combined effort from government, students and society.

-Sylvia Giltner is an HR manager and freelance writer.
+Sylvia Giltner is an HR manager and freelance writer at studyclerk.
 She helps people write the perfect resume and land a desirable job.
 Sylvia’s articles have been featured on Forbes, Fast Company, Next Avenue, Money and more.
-Feel free to connect Sylvia on LinkedIn.